France hunting season 2021: Five facts about la chasse

 Hunting has a long history in France and has also sparked many debates, with supporters claiming it is traditional and detractors calling it cruel.

-Here we provide four facts about the practice.
+Here we provide five facts about the practice.

-1,246,273 people in France hold a hunting licence.
-It is the country’s third-most popular sport, after football and fishing.
+There are 1,313,000 hunters in France according to the Fédération nationale des chasseurs.
+It is the country’s third most popular sport, after football and fishing.

 Anyone wishing to hunt in France requires a licence, either national or departmental, and must undergo a test to get one.